juldebar/R_Metadata/README.md

 Once done:
 - edit the content of the [json configuration file template](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_configuration_Postgres_template.json) (there is one specific json file per workflow / type of data source) to specify how to connect the components of your spatial data infrastructure and the URLs of the google spreadsheets you created (see pre-requisites above).
   - set the token of you personal account for BlueBridge infrastructure
-  - set the credentials of your URLs of your google spreadsheet
+  - set the URLs of your google spreadsheet
   - set the credentials of your Postgres server
   - set the credentials of your Geonetwork or CSW server
   - set the credentials of your Geoserver